A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Methods

 We assume the $\Lambda$CDM cosmology with cosmological parameters based on the WMAP-7 data \citep{CMB_obs_WMAP7}: $\Omega_{{\rm m}0}=0.272$, $\Omega_{\Lambda 0}=0.728$, $\Omega_{{\rm b}0}=0.0455$ and $H_{0}=70.4\kms{\Mpc}^{-1}$, and an initial power spectrum with slope $n_{\rm s}=0.967$ and normalization $\sigma_{8}=0.810$.

 We ran simulations in two cubes, with co-moving sizes of $50\Mpc$ and $25\Mpc$ respectively, both of them with periodic boundary conditions.
-The initial conditions were generated by the code {\textsc{n-genic}\xspace} \citep{N_GenIc}, which uses the Zel'dovich approximation to displace particles from a regular cubic grid.
+The initial conditions were generated by the code {\textsc{n-genic}\xspace} \citep{N_GenIc}.
 We used $752^3$ dark matter particles and initially the same number of gas cells in the large cube, and $376^3$ dark matter particles and gas cells in the small cube.
 For all of our simulations the dark matter particle mass is $9.2\times 10^6\Msol$, and the gravitational softening scale is $0.98$ co-moving ${\rm kpc}$.
 There are $128$ output times evenly spaced in $\log (1+z)$, from $z=19$ to $z=0$.
 The physical time interval between two adjacent outputs is about one quarter of the halo dynamical timescale, $t_{\rm dyn}$, which is defined as $t_{\rm dyn}=r_{\rm vir}/V_{\rm vir}$, with $r_{\rm vir}$ and $V_{\rm vir}$ being respectively the virial radius and velocity of a halo.

 We ran two dark matter only simulations in the $25\Mpc$ and $50\Mpc$ cubes respectively, to construct merger trees for the semi-analytical (SA) gas cooling models.
 We also ran an adiabatic gas simulation (i.e.\ without gas cooling or other physical process such as star formation and feedback) in the $25\Mpc$ cube.
 This was used to investigate the hot gas density and temperature distributions used in the SA models.
 Finally we ran two gas simulations with cooling, in the $25\Mpc$ and $50\Mpc$ cubes respectively.
 The simulation with cooling in the small cube has a relatively small data volume and is useful for selecting interesting individual halos for detailed case studies, while the simulation with cooling in the large cube contains enough halos to derive statistical results.